the-cognitiveservices-ninja/demo-environment/docs/scripts/teams_premium.md

 -   Intelligent recap
 - Administrative Features

+## Scope and Disclaimer
-## The purpose of this demo is to showcase the capabilities of intelligent recap
+### The purpose of this demo is to showcase the capabilities of intelligent recap
 As recap is only available after the meeting, we present slides during the meeting, have a Q&A session and use a loop component for real time colaboration.

 ## What is already possible in a classic teams meeting